chetanbg1/cbg-aws/README.md

 Amazon Simple Notification Service (Amazon SNS) is a publish/subscribe service.
 Using Amazon SNS topics, a publisher publishes messages to subscribers.
 This is similar to the coffee shop; the cashier provides coffee orders to the barista who makes the drinks.

 In Amazon SNS, subscribers can be web servers, email addresses, AWS Lambda functions, or several other options.

-In the next lesson, you will learn more about AWS Lambda.

-To review two examples of how to use Amazon SNS, choose the arrow buttons to display each one.

-Step 1

 Publishing updates from a single topic
 A single topic being published to subscribers.